keel-hq/keel-website/src/v1/guide/documentation.md

   * Native Webhooks
   * DockerHub Webhooks
   * Quay Webhooks
+  * Harbor webhooks
+  * Gitlab webhooks
   * Receiving webhooks without public endpoint
 - Google Cloud GCR registry
 - Polling

 ### Webhooks

 Webhooks are "user-defined HTTP callbacks".
 They are usually triggered by some event, such as pushing image to a registry.

-####  Native Webhooks

 Native webhooks (simplified version) are accepted at `/v1/webhooks/native` endpoint with a payload that has __name__ and __tag__ fields:

 ```json
 {